Bird Genetics Calculator

 Using Punnett Squares to Predict Outcomes

 A Punnett square is a simple grid that helps you visualize the possible genetic outcomes of a pairing.
 Each parent contributes one copy of a gene to each offspring.
 By mapping out the possible combinations, you can predict the probability of each outcome.
+Any breeding outcome calculator automates this process, but understanding the underlying logic helps you interpret the results and catch data entry errors.

 Example: Two Budgies Split for Blue